 I will be showcasing my new collection of Blanket Sari and Delphi Wraps, so if you can make it, we would love to see you there!

-Please join us for a celebratory drinks reception 6pm - 8pm on our opening night 24th November when many of the makers will be there for you to meet.
+Please join us for a celebratory drinks reception 6pm-8pm on our opening night Tuesday 10th May, when many of the makers will be there for you to meet.

 If you want a treat on your visit to Lyme Regis, go and see Nicola Kathrens and her little dog Seymour Morris, in her knitwear studio, that was once Mr Pattimore's Butcher shop on Coombe Street.

 Over the past 20 years, Nicola has built her unique business into one of the town's 'must see' shopping attractions.
 Both herself and her studio are bright and friendly and everyone is made to feel welcome.

 Self taught, she designs and makes rare and exquisite knitwear for her own label: NK Rare Knitwear.
 Her work, simply put, is fabulously eye-catching and simply gorgeous - a purveyor of beautiful things.
 Her enthusiasm for her work is infectious as she speaks lovingly about her 'girls'.

 She has a unique off-the-peg range of knitwear.
 A collection of "one-off pieces" sculpted from second cycle cashmere, angora and lambs wools, velvets and silks.
 Unrepeatable moments of beauty.

 Some are laden with detailed stitching and beading.
 Others, quietly simple and understated.
 Each one is an inspiration.
 A wearable work of art.

 Her range of hand knitted coats and jackets are, as she puts it, rather like her 'limited edition print run'.
 She will introduce you to styles such as Ethel, Sybill, Rita, Sweetie Pie, and Constance ...or how about an Edith?
 Being all so jaw droppingly stylish, it can prove a devil in the choosing!